I often get asked why my steaks are nearly perfectly done. A lot of people told me their problems with searing a steak.

 Additional foiling is also needed.

 - Souse Vide method.
-It’s time intensive and you need a vacuum system and a Souse Vide circulator or a Souse Vide cooker.
+It’s time intensive, you need a vacuum system and a Souse Vide circulator or a Souse Vide cooker.

 The final outcome is a super tender steak.